 Writing prompts one to think hard thoughts and to own the thought before penning it down.
 One has to re-think what one may have read in the past and reconcile with conflicting thoughts or arguments i.e. “critical thinking”.
 Then, one has to write it down in a well-organized and concise manner.
 Good writing is the ultimate form of achieving perfection in communication and a hallmark of a good leader!

 To succeed in today’s competitive world, one must be equipped with excellent spoken and written skills.
-The NSF Leadership-in-Writing Contest, which began in 2005, is intended to encourage good writing skills with brevity, emphasis on creativity, language, and unique personal style.
+The North South Foundation Leadership-in-Writing Contest, which began in 2005, is intended to encourage good writing skills with brevity, emphasis on creativity, language, and unique personal style.

 Preparing for this contest will help the student to communicate effectively, think quickly, write persuasively and present well-connected ideas in a concise manner.